ellysh/video-game-bots/InGameBots/process-memory-access.md

 ## Heap Analyzing

-WinAPI provides set of functions to traverse heap segments and blocks of the specified process.
+WinAPI provides a set of functions to traverse heap segments and blocks of the specified process.
 This approach is similar to traversing all threads in the system with a system snapshot.
 There are WinAPI functions that will be used in our example:

 1. `CreateToolhelp32Snapshot` function that makes a system snapshot.
-2. [`Heap32ListFirst`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683432%28v=vs.85%29.aspx) function is used to start heap segments traversing of the specified system snapshot.
-Output parameter of the function is a pointer to  [`HEAPLIST32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683449%28v=vs.85%29.aspx) structure with information about first heap segment in the snapshot.
+2. [`Heap32ListFirst`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683432%28v=vs.85%29.aspx) function is used to start a heap segments traversing of the specified system snapshot.
+Output parameter of the function is a pointer to  [`HEAPLIST32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683449%28v=vs.85%29.aspx) structure with information of the first heap segment in the snapshot.
-3. [`Heap32ListNext `](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683436%28v=vs.85%29.aspx) function is used to continue heap segments traversing for the system snapshot.
-It has the same output parameter as `Heap32ListFirst` function.
+3. [`Heap32ListNext `](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683436%28v=vs.85%29.aspx) function is used to continue the heap segments traversing for the system snapshot.
+It has the same output parameter as the `Heap32ListFirst` function.

 There are two extra WinAPI functions: [`Heap32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683245%28v=vs.85%29.aspx) and [`Heap32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683440%28v=vs.85%29.aspx).
 These functions allow to traverse memory blocks inside the each heap segment.
 We will not use these functions in our example.
 Operation of traversing all memory blocks of a heap segment can take a considerable time for complex applications.